sjparkinson/uncomplicated.systems/_posts/2018-09-26-heroku-from-scratch.md

 GitHub maintain a brillant repository of `.gitignore` files sorted by programming language, so let's borrow the one for Node.js.

-Copy and paste the contents of <https://github.com/github/gitignore/blob/master/Node.gitignore> into a local file called `.gitignore`.
+Copy and paste the contents of [Node.gitignore](https://github.com/github/gitignore/blob/master/Node.gitignore "github/gitignore Node.gitignore") into a local file called `.gitignore`.